browserengineering/book/book/layout.md

 What type of object is at the root of the layout tree?
 The intermediate nodes?
 The leaves?

- - The root is a DocumentLayout, all other nodes are BlockLayout
+ - The root is a DocumentLayout, all other nodes are BlockLayout.
- - The root is an InlineLayout, the intermediate nodes are DocumentLayout, the leaves are BlockLayout
+ - The root is an InlineLayout, the intermediate nodes are DocumentLayout, the leaves are BlockLayout.
- - The root and intermediate nodes are BlockLayout, the leaves are InlineLayout
+ - The root and intermediate nodes are BlockLayout, the leaves are InlineLayout.
- - The root is a DocumentLayout, the intermediate nodes are BlockLayout, the leaves are InlineLayout or BlockLayout
+ - The root is a DocumentLayout, the intermediate nodes are BlockLayout, the leaves are InlineLayout or BlockLayout.

 :::